l0andr/GenesTreatmentSurvival/README.md

    - **Data Preparation**: Prepares data with `prepare_input_data.py`, `prepare_tcga_data.py`, and `table_transform.py`, converting and merging data from various sources, including clinical and mutation data.
    - **Mutation Analysis**: Generates oncoplots with `oncoplot.py` to visualize mutations across selected genes.
 This step utilizes tools from the [pysurvtools repository](https://github.com/l0andr/pysurvtools) to create gene mutation summaries for specified cohorts.
    - **Survival Analysis**: Performs survival analysis with `cox_analysis.py` and `survplots.py`, both sourced from the [pysurvtools repository](https://github.com/l0andr/pysurvtools).
 These scripts generate Kaplan-Meier plots and Cox proportional hazards models to evaluate the impact of clinical and genetic factors on survival outcomes.
+   - **Decision Tree Analysis** Perform creating optimal Deciosion tree with adaptree.py from  [pysurvtools repository](https://github.com/l0andr/pysurvtools).
+This script perform Bayesian optimization of hyperparameters of decision tree model with goal to maximise local and average global purity of resulted tree leafs with constraints for minimal samples supported each leaf and maximal depth of tree.
    - **Treatment Visualization**: Creates swimmer plots using `swimmer_plot.py` from the [pyswimplot repository](https://github.com/l0andr/pyswimplot), visualizing individual patient treatment timelines, including response types and overall survival.

-   The pipeline produces visual reports, including PDF outputs of oncoplots, Kaplan-Meier survival curves, and Cox regression analyses, all saved in the specified output directory.
+   The pipeline produces visual reports, including PDF and TIFF outputs of oncoplots, Kaplan-Meier survival curves, and Cox regression analyses, all saved in the specified output directory.

 2. **`prepare_input_data.py`**
    This script processes raw input data, converting it into a structured format suitable for downstream analyses.
 It performs data cleaning, validation, and formatting, ensuring that columns and values align with the expected schema for analysis scripts in the pipeline.
 The output is a standardized CSV file, ready for integration with other data sources.